jmaurelli/ai-workflow-system/dev_workflow/workflow-sequence-guide.md

 ---

-## ✅ Key Benefits of Numbered Sequence
+## ✅ Key Benefits of Numbered Sequence + Automation

 1. **Crystal Clear Flow**: No confusion about what comes next in the workflow
 2. **Dependency Visibility**: Each number represents a feed/seed relationship